 This means that even if a reported suspicion of child abuse proves unfounded, a plaintiff who took an action would have to prove that the reporter had not acted reasonably and in good faith making the report.

 While the legal protection outlined above only applies to reports made to the appropriate authorities (Le.
-The Health Boards and An Garda Siochana), Common Law qualified privilege continues to apply as heretofore.
+The Health Boards and An Garda Siochana), this new legislation has not altered the situation in relation to common law qualified privilege which continues to apply as heretofore.
 Consequently, should a Board of Management member or school personnel furnish information with regard to suspicions of child abuse to the DLP or the Board of Management chairman, such communication would be regarded under common law as having qualified privilege.

 Freedom of Information Act 1997

-Reports made to Health Boards may be subject to provisions of the Freedom of Information Act 1997, which enables members of the public to obtain access to personal information relating to them which is in the possession of public bodies.
-However the act also provides that public bodies may refuse access to information obtained by them in confidence.
+Reports made to Health Boards may be subject to provisions of the Freedom of Information Act 1997 , which enables members of the public to obtain access to personal information relating to them which is in the possession of public bodies.
+However the act also provides that public bodies may refuse access to information obtained by them in confidence (sect.
+26).

 Definition and Recognition of Child Abuse